suspectedesp/redacted-wallet/README.md

 3. Install dependencies: `npm install`

 ## Usage
+1. Set all variables in `.env.example`
+2. Rename `.env.example` to `.env`
-1. Start the server: `node server.js` or via `start.bat`
+3. Start the server: `node server.js` or via `start.bat`
-2. You can now check your wallet balance and conversion rates.
+4. You can now check your wallet balance and conversion rates.

 ## Dependencies
 - axios: ^1.6.8,